Quadratic-like dynamics of cubic polynomials: Properties of polynomial-like maps

-Theorem~\ref{t:poly-like} is the main result of this section.
-Recall that a \emph{parabolic domain} at a periodic parabolic point $y$ is a periodic Fatou component, whose points converge to $y$ under the iterates of the given polynomial.
+Theorem B is the main result of this section.
+Recall that a \emph{parabolic domain} at a periodic parabolic point $y$ is a periodic Fatou component that contains $y$ in its boundary and whose points converge to $y$ under the iterates of the given polynomial.

-\begin{thm} Let $P:\C\to\C$ be a polynomial, and $Y\subset\C$ be a non-se\-pa\-ra\-ting $P$-invariant continuum.
-The following assertions are equivalent: \begin{enumerate} \item the set $Y$ is the filled Julia set of some polynomial-like map $P:U^*\to V^*$ of degree $k$, \item $\nu_Y|_Y=k$, and, for every attracting or parabolic point $y$ of $P$ in $Y$, the attracting basin of $y$ or the union of all parabolic domains at $y$ is a subset of $Y$. \end{enumerate} \end{thm}
+\begin{thmB} Let $P:\C\to\C$ be a polynomial, and $Y\subset\C$ be a full $P$-invariant continuum.
+The following assertions are equivalent: \begin{enumerate} \item the set $Y$ is the filled Julia set of some polynomial-like map $P:U^*\to V^*$ of degree $k$, \item $Y$ is a component of the set $P^{-1}(P(Y))$, and, for every attracting or parabolic point $y$ of $P$ in $Y$, the immediate attracting basin of $y$ or the union of all parabolic domains at $y$ is a subset of $Y$. \end{enumerate} \end{thmB}

 The proof uses some ideas communicated by M. Lyubich to the fourth named author.

 \begin{proof} It suffices to prove $(2)\Longrightarrow (1)$.
 Let $\phi:\disk\to\C^*\sm Y$ be a Riemann map.
 By Lemma~\ref{l:om2notin}, a point $x\not\in Y$ close to $Y$ cannot map into $Y$.
 Hence we can choose $\eps>0$ so that the map $F=\phi^{-1}\circ P\circ \phi$ is defined and holomorphic on the annulus $A_\eps=\{z: 1-\eps<|z|<1\}$.
 Moreover, the map $F$ extends continuously to the unit circle $\{|z|=1\}$.
 Indeed, the map $\phi$ induces a homeomorphism $\widehat\phi$ between the set of prime ends of $\C^*\sm Y$ and the unit circle.
 Note that $P$ induces a continuous map $\widehat P$ on the prime ends of $\C^*\setminus Y$.
 The continuous extension of $F$ is obtained by conjugating the map $\widehat P$ by the homeomorphism $\widehat\phi$.